 Etta James was a different kind of diva.
-She didn’t embody her ego anymore than she did her soul.
 The rough edges that helped formulate who she was contradicted the traditional sense of the term.
 To put her in a category alongside Barbara Streisand, Aretha Franklin or even Mariah Carey doesn’t just seem inadequate—it seems unfair.
 Those women base a lot of their reputation on their presence.
 James based her reputation on her life.
 There was rarely a sugarcoated moment in her performance and even when her comments went against popular opinion (see: anything she ever said about Beyonce or Barack Obama), there was always an inordinate amount of authenticity to every statement she made, every song she sang, and every theatrical move she offered onstage.

 Such is precisely what makes the recent Live at Montreux 1975-1993, an Eagle Rock collection that chronicles some of her more memorable performances from the Switzerland-based festival, so fascinating.
 If nothing else, the DVD serves as a strikingly honest reminder of how affecting her presence in the music world was and how unforgettable her legacy within the rhythm and soul lexicon should always be.
 Featuring video from 1975, 1977, 1978, 1989, 1990 and 1993, the Montreux performances combine to embody the eclectic nature of James’ career, a career that should be viewed as nothing less than legendary, and a career that is as polarizing as it is inspirational.